-- U7 = Size 3 - The ball must be appropriate for the age of the player.
-Size 3 ball is smaller and lighter allowing an easier kick, dribble, or pass. - Please ensure that the ball is pumped up, but with a small amount of "give" to assist players with ball control. - Remember safety first. - The home team will supply the game ball unless the visiting team has a more satisfactory ball.
+- U9 = Size 3 or 4 (super light) - The ball must be appropriate for the age of the player.
+Size 3 or 4 ball is smaller and lighter allowing an easier kick, dribble, or pass. - Please ensure that the ball is pumped up, but with a small amount of "give" to assist players with ball control.
+Remember safety first. - The home team will supply the game ball unless the visiting team has a more satisfactory ball.
 This shall be agreed upon by coaches from each team.

-LAW #3-THE NUMBER OF PLAYERS
+LAW # 3 - THE NUMBER OF PLAYERS

-- Format of play for U7 is 3 vs 3 on the field at any given time with a recommended number of 5 8 players for each team. - There is no minimum number of players required for mini-games and teams can exchange players to ensure that each has sufficient players. - Mini soccer coaches should advise the SYSI office if the opposing team fails to appear for a game. - Mini teams may use the services of a permit player registered with another mini team in a younger age group provided that the permission of the legal guardian and coach of the permit player is obtained. - No Goalkeepers at Under-7 - Rationale: There are no goalkeepers at U7, and this allows all the kids to chase the ball down the field.
-The action is where the fun is, and the fun is where the ball is.
-This will allow the kids to further develop basic motor skills (running, jumping) as well as soccer-specific skills (kicking the ball, dribbling, passing).
-The players will be in contact with the ball more and this will allow them to experience "the decision-making process" more, often enhancing their early knowledge and allowing for the reflexes (connections brain-muscles) to be formed.
-Playing on both offense and defense will allow the players to SLOWLY begin to understand the role of teammates. - Intermissions are called roughly every 8 minutes. - Rationale: players that are changed every 2 3 minutes very seldom touch the ball during that time (sometimes never touching the ball).
-With longer and consistent playing time on the field, the players will have more of an opportunity to touch the ball and learn to play the game, and ultimately enjoy their soccer experience. - Substitutions Unlimited; any stoppage or on the fly.
+- Format of play is U9 5 vs 5 on the field at any given time with a recommended roster size of 7-10 players for each team. - There is no minimum number of players required for mini-games and teams can exchange players toensure that each has sufficient players. - Mini soccer coaches should advise the SYSI office in the event that the opposing team fails to appear for agame. - Mini teams may use the services of a permit player registered with another mini team in a younger age group provided that the permission of the legal guardian and coach of the permit player is obtained. - Goalkeepers are allowed at U9: - The goalkeeper position is not to be assigned to one or two players ~ this position should rotate amongst all players on the team. - Also offer the opportunity to be a goalkeeper to all the kids interested, but make sure they do have sufficient time to run around as well. - Intermissions are called roughly every 5-10 minutes, which allows for substitutions of all players on the field. - Rationale: players that are changed every 2 3 minutes very seldom touch the ball during that time (sometimes never touching the ball).
+With longer and consistent playing time on the field, the players will have more of an opportunity to touch the ball and learn to play the game, and ultimately enjoying their soccer experience. - Substitutions: Unlimited; any stoppage or on the fly